 • Public relations industry with politicians and industrialists as targets.

-• Language clinic where various languages can be learnt and in this case English • • • Language for non-native speakers of the English Language.
+• Language clinic where various languages can be learned and in this case English • • • Language for non-native speakers of the English Language.

 • Advertising industry where slogans and jingles are prepared through coinages.